Eugeniagassman/BaSP-M2023/README.md

 *  Enter with email and password.
 *  Manages the admin, being able to add, modify or delete it if necessary.

+## Week 01
+we made a Figma project.
+We did an screenflow about this application, with functionality of each section

+## Week 02
+In this week we transfer the structure of the application, without styles.
+Only html language

+## Week 03
+After the second week we started to add styles.
+We link css and an reset file.
+This time the style was not responsive design

+## Authors
+- Gassman Eugenia

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first